cgooderham94/customer-feedback/README.md

 ### Performance

 State is located in lowest common parent parent components to minimise unnecessary re-renders.
+Step components are lazy loaded using React's `lazy` API to split up the application bundle into asynchronously loaded chunks.

 ### Testing